gabrielle-skelton/app-development/README.md

 ### activities.md

 <pre>
-<b>Objective:</b> This project uses intents, listeners, and activities to navigate between a multi-screen application.
+<b>Objective:</b> This project uses intents, listeners, and activities to navigate a multi-screen application.

 <b>Prerequisites:</b>
    - Basic knowledge of widgets, constraints, and attributes